 Roofing Hoists (Tranzsporters (®)) save the backbreaking work of manually moving heavy shingles, felt, plywood, solar panels, air conditioners and other materials to roof tops - and they transport materials *much* safer than climbing a ladder while carrying materials.
 They also cut the time of getting materials to a roof.
 They are especially valuable when working on a project by yourself and for locations unaccessible with heavy equipment.
 These hoist can also be easily customized to work as an elevator or dumb waiter to move boxes of paper files to upstairs storage or groceries into homes built on poles near the water.
 I have also used them to move furniture when it could not be carried up spiral stairs.

 You'll save about FIFTEEN HUNDRED DOLLARS over any other new hoist on the market by using our plans and buying your own electric motor.
 Or buying our platform and putting it on your own Werner extension ladder.

 The setup is lightweight and strong and will not rust.
 The motor and pulley connects to a ladder with U-bolts - without causing damage to a ladder you may want to use for other purposes when you are not using it for a hoist.
-It is built with steel wheels to reduce friction for smooth and even travel up and down the ladder.
+It is built with wheels to reduce friction for smooth and even travel up and down the ladder.
 It locks onto the rails like a roller coaster and will not come off.
 The platform is designed at a 15 degree slant so that the materials will be level when the ladder is leaning against a building.
 The entire setup (with motor attached) weighs about 75 lbs. - making it easy for one man to setup and move.

 Send email to firstname.lastname@example.org or call 251-242-0147 if you have questions